 ISO Sensitivity and Image Noise

-With film stocks, the lower ISO rating also meant that the photosensitive grains of salt on the film acetate were very fine, thus producing a smoother, cleaner image.
-A higher ISO had larger, jagged grains of salt, thus producing “rougher” or grainier images.
+With film stocks, the lower ISO rating also meant that the photosensitive grains of silver halide salts on the film acetate were very fine, thus producing a smoother, cleaner image.
+A higher ISO had larger, jagged grains of silver halide salts, thus producing “rougher” or grainier images.

 In digital photography, the same logic applies… the lower the ISO rating, the less sensitive the image sensor is and therefore the smoother the image because there is less digital noise in the image.